“When I arrived at Caritas Anchor House I was a shell of the person I am today – they have helped me find the real me.”

 "I can't thank Caritas Anchor House enough, and now I couldn't be happier to be helping those in a similiar situation to me."

 “I’ve come such a long way since I arrived at Caritas Anchor House a year ago.
 I talk to the other residents and I say, “If I can do it, you can do it!”"

 When Josephine lost her catering job she was unable to pay the rent, and began sofa surfing before moving into Caritas Anchor House.
 Initially, Josephine found it hard to adapt to her new environment – having lost all confidence and lacking any motivation to create change in her life, she described herself as feeling scared and alone.
 However, after completing confidence building courses and voluntary work in the Caritas Anchor House kitchen, she started applying for jobs and was able to secure a full time role in a hotel.
 Josephine has now successfully moved out of Caritas Anchor House into independent living.

 “The great news is that I recently secured a full-time role in catering at a local hotel, and I’m really looking forward to moving into my own place in the near future.”

 “I’ll always be grateful to Caritas Anchor House.
 They put themselves out there for everyone.”

 Sandra became homeless after her landlady demanded back the property she was renting.
-Upon joining Caritas Anchor House, Sandra initially stuck to herself, but says she found the staff and residents to be friendly and she was made to feel welcome.
-She began helping at the local food bank as part of our volunteering programme, saying she wanted to give back to those in need.
+Upon joining Caritas Anchor House, Sandra initially kept to herself, but says she found the staff and residents to be friendly and she was made to feel welcome.
+She began helping at the local food bank as part of our volunteering programme, saying she wanted to give back to those in need, and was soon volunteering in the Caritas Anchor House kitchen.
 This has rebuilt Sandra's confidence, and she is hoping to secure employment in the near future.

 “I have always been a quiet and private person, but volunteering has helped me a lot with my confidence – helped me to come out of my shell.”